--Senator Lyman Trumbull, author of the Civil Rights Act of 1866
+-Senator Lyman Trumbull, author of the Civil Rights Act of 18661

 Whiteness is invisible in American law.
-The U.S. Constitution never explicitly mentions white people.
-On one level this absence is remarkable.
-After all, the Constitution was written exclusively by white people, to reflect the interests of white people, to protect the rights of white people, and to create a government run by white people.
+The U.S. Constitution never explicitly mentions white people.2 On one level this absence is remarkable.
+After all, the Constitution was written exclusively by white people, to reflect the interests of white people, to protect the rights of white people, and to create a government run by white people.3

 Against the backdrop of its drafting, however, the absence of whiteness in the Constitution is entirely unsurprising.
-A document created at a time of uninterrupted white supremacy did not need to explicitly mention white people.
-The Framers of the Constitution believed it self-evident that only white people were entitled to the rights and privileges laid out in America's founding documents.
-The superior status of white people was seen as so obvious, natural, and correct that the Framers did not need to recognize it explicitly.
+A document created at a time of uninterrupted white supremacy did not need to explicitly mention white people.4 The Framers of the Constitution believed it self-evident that only white people were entitled to the rights and privileges laid out in America's founding documents.5 The superior status of white people was seen as so obvious, natural, and correct that the Framers did not need to recognize it explicitly.6

-4. Throughout this Article, I use legal scholar Frances Lee Ansley's definition of white supremacy: "[A] political, economic and cultural system in which whites overwhelmingly control power and material resources," and in which "white dominance and non-white subordination are daily reenacted across a broad array of institutions and social settings."
-Frances Lee Ansley, Stirring the Ashes: Race, Class and the Future of Civil Rights Scholarship, 74 CORNELL L. REV. 993, 1024 n.129 (1989).
+- 1. CONG.
+GLOBE, 39th Cong., 1st Sess.
+43 (1865) (statement of Sen. Trumbull). - 2.
+See generally U.S. CONST. - 3.
+By white people, I actually mean white men, given that women of all races were, at the time, profoundly subordinated to men and lacked basic civil rights such as the ability to vote.
+Although this Article focuses on race, gender is also relatively unexamined in the original U.S. Constitution and early legislative enactments. - 4.
+Throughout this Article, I use legal scholar Frances Lee Ansley's definition of white supremacy: "[A] political, economic and cultural system in which whites overwhelmingly control power and material resources," and in which "white dominance and non-white subordination are daily reenacted across a broad array of institutions and social settings."
+Frances Lee Ansley, Stirring the Ashes: Race, Class and the Future of Civil Rights Scholarship, 74 Cornell L. Rev. 993, 1024 n.129 (1989).
 As legal scholar Erika K. Wilson has emphasized, "this definition of white supremacy focuses primarily on the institutional arrangements that underlie white supremacy and only secondarily on individual race-based animus."
-Erika K. Wilson, The Legal Foundations of White Supremacy, 11 DEPAUL J. FOR SOC.
-JUST.
+Erika K. Wilson, The Legal Foundations of White Supremacy, 11 DePaul J. For Soc.
+Just.
 1, 3 (2018).
 Although for some the phrase white supremacy may conjure images of pointed white hoods and shouted epithets, this Article focuses instead on structural conditions that advantage white people as a group.
-And although white supremacy has both individual and structural manifestations, this Article urges greater attention to systemic aspects of racial inequality rather than a view of white supremacy as a set of individual, overt acts.

-5. See, e.g., RICHARD D. BROWN, SELF-EVIDENT TRUTHS: CONTESTING EQUAL RIGHTS FROM THE REVOLUTION TO THE CIVIL WAR 123-38 (2017) (examining white supremacy at the time of the Founding).

-6. See, e.g., HENRY WIENCEK, MASTER OF THE MOUNTAIN: THOMAS JEFFERSON AND HIS SLAVES (2012) (cataloging evidence of Jefferson's white supremacist views); Michael J. Klarman, Brown, Originalism, and Constitutional Theory: A Response to Professor McConnell, 81 VA.
-L. REV. 1881, 1895 (1995) ("The best 'scientific' evidence of the mid-nineteenth century held that racial differences were natural, the supremacy of the white race was self-evident, and racial segregation an imperative for the survival of both races."); Samuel Marcosson, Colorizing the Constitution of Originalism: Clarence Thomas at the Rubicon, 16 LAW & INEQUALITY 429, 429-30 (1998) (imagining the dilemma that Justice Thomas would have faced had he been on the Court when Loving v.
+And although white supremacy has both individual and structural manifestations, this Article urges greater attention to systemic aspects of racial inequality rather than a view of white supremacy as a set of individual, overt acts. - 5.
+See, e.g., RICHARD D. BROWN, SELF-EVIDENT TRUTHS: CONTESTING EQUAL RIGHTS FROM THE REVOLUTION TO THE CIVIL WAR 123-38 (2017) (examining white supremacy at the time of the Founding). - 6.
+See, e.g., HENRY WIENCEK, MASTER OF THE MOUNTAIN: THOMAS JEFFERSON AND HIS SLAVES (2012) (cataloging evidence of Jefferson's white supremacist views); Michael J. Klarman, Brown, Originalism, and Constitutional Theory: A Response to Professor McConnell, 81 Va.
+L. Rev. 1881, 1895 (1995) ("The best 'scientific' evidence of the mid-nineteenth century held that racial differences were natural, the supremacy of the white race was self-evident, and racial segregation an imperative for the survival of both races."); Samuel Marcosson, Colorizing the Constitution of Originalism: Clarence Thomas at the Rubicon, 16 LAW & INEQUALITY 429, 429-30 (1998) (imagining the dilemma that Justice Thomas would have faced had he been on the Court when Loving v.
 Virginia, was decided, given that "the Framers of the Fourteenth Amendment neither believed nor intended that their handiwork would invalidate State anti-miscegenation laws").